 Knee to Chest

-- Hold the stretch for 20 to 30 seconds and then release it for the same amount of time.
+- Hold the stretch for 20 to 30 seconds and then release for the same amount of time.

 Piriformis Stretch

-- Maintain the stretch for 20–30 seconds, then release the stretch for 20–30 seconds.
+- Maintain the stretch for 20-30 seconds, then relax for 20-30 seconds.

 Hamstring Stretch